 During the 900 hours of practical experience, the applicant must have had direct responsibility for providing social service work services to individuals, dyads, families, groups, organizations, and communities or any of the foregoing.

-During the period of time the applicant practised in the role of a social service worker, all 900 hours of the social service work practice must have been supervised by a social worker or social service worker. j) If your organization conducts competency assessment: i.
+During the period of time the applicant practised in the role of a social service worker, all 900 hours of the social service work practice must have been supervised by a social worker or social service worker.

+j) If your organization conducts competency assessment:

+i.
 Describe the methodology used to evaluate competency.

 N.A.
-The College does not conduct competency assessments, but the College does review the academic transcripts received directly from the applicant's academic institution. ii.
+The College does not conduct competency assessments, but the College does review the academic transcripts received directly from the applicant's academic institution.

+ii.
 Explain how the methodology used to evaluate competency is validated, and how often it is validated.

-N.A. iii.
+iii.
 Explain how work experience is used in the assessment of competency.

-N.A. k) If your organization conducts prior learning assessment: i.
+k) If your organization conducts prior learning assessment:

+i.
 Describe the methodology used to evaluate prior learning.

 N.A.
-The College does not conduct prior learning assessments. ii.
+The College does not conduct prior learning assessments.

+ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-N.A. iii.
+iii.
 Explain how work experience is used in the assessment of prior learning.
-N.A.

 I) If your organization administers examinations:

 i.
 Describe the exam format, scoring method and number of rewrites permitted.

 N.A.
-The College, at this time, does not administer entry to practice examinations. ii.
+The College, at this time, does not administer entry to practice examinations.

+ii.
 Describe how the exam is tested for validity and reliability.
 If results are below desired levels, describe how you correct the deficiencies.

-N.A. iii.
+iii.
 State how often exam questions are updated and the process for doing so.
-N.A.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

-No changes.
+On August 13, 2010 an amendment to the registration regulation came into force which requires the applicant to demonstrate that he or she has engaged in the practice of social service work within the five years immediately before the date of the application or otherwise satisfy the Registrar that he or she is competent to perform the role of a social service worker.
+This is not applicable to an applicant who obtained the academic qualifications, or academic qualifications and experience required for registration within the five years immediately before the date of the application.

-Third-Party Organizations (9 / 13)
+Third-Party Organizations (9 / 13)-

-- a) List any third-party organizations (such as language testers, credential assessors or examiners) relied upon by your organization to make assessment decisions. - 1.
-The Registration Policy on Language Proficiency approved by Council on February 12, 2003 sets standards and criteria by which an applicant will demonstrate to the College the ability to speak and write either English or French with reasonable fluency.
-An applicant who answers "No" to all the Language Fluency Questions is required to demonstrate the ability to speak and write either English of French with reasonable fluency by undertaking language proficiency testing by one of the testing systems defined by the College, and achieve the result scores set by the College.
+a) List any third-party organizations (such as language testers, credential assessors or examiners) relied upon by your organization to make assessment decisions.

+1. The Registration Policy on Language Proficiency approved by Council on February 12, 2003 sets standards and criteria by which an applicant will demonstrate to the College the ability to speak and write either English or French with reasonable fluency.
+An applicant who answers "No" to all the Language Fluency Questions is required to demonstrate the ability to speak and write either English of French with reasonable fluency to speak and write either English of French with reasonable fluency by undertaking language proficiency testing by one of the testing systems defined by the College, and achieve the result scores set by the College.